ashn-dot-dev/site/src/recipes/mains/chunky-potato-soup.md

    soup pot receives one blender plunge.
 Alternatively, if you do not have an immersion blender, pour half the contents of the pot into a countertop blender, blend, and then return the contents to the pot.
-6. Stir in the measured portions of salt and pepper, and shredded cheese.
+6. Stir in the measured portions of salt, pepper, and shredded cheese.
 7. Ladle the soup into bowls or containers.
 Top with an additional sprinkle of cheddar cheese, a little bit of black pepper, and green onions.